isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

     Foldable.fold fold-list = ListSummaries.foldList
 ```

 However, most other containers are `def:Foldable` too.
-In @sec:bindtrees we
+In @sec:bintrees we
 defined `type:BinTree`, which also admits folding:

 ```agda